oliviazhang29/Lab-02/lab-02.md

 ![](lab-02_files/figure-gfm/plastic-waste-density-1.png)<!-- -->

-Explain why we defined the color and fill of the curves by mapping aesthetics of the plot but we defined the alpha level as a characteristic of the plotting geom.
+We define the color and fill of the curves by mapping aesthetics of the plot because it would give us legends regarding which color/fill represents which group, while there would be no legend for characteristics that are mapped in the plotting geom, like in the case of the alpha level.

 ### Exercise 3